 - 1 clove garlic

-Peel and chop onion and peel and crush garlic.
+- Peel and chop the onion, then peel and crush the garlic.

-Wash the snap peas and snap them lengthwise to speed up cooking time.
+- Wash the snap peas, then snap them lengthwise to speed up cooking time.